photoprism/photoprism-docs/docs/contact.md

   Germany
 </address>

-USt-ID: DE189758973
+## Trademark Guidelines ##

-## Trademarks ##
+PhotoPrism® is a registered trademark.
+It is important to us that any permitted use is fair and meets the highest standards.

-PhotoPrism® is a registered trademark of Michael Mayer.
-You may use it as required to describe our software, run your own server, for educational purposes, but not for offering commercial goods, products, or services without prior written permission.
-In other words, please ask.
+Visit [photoprism.app/trademark](https://photoprism.app/trademark) to learn more.

 ## Privacy Policy ##